ironsheep/P2-mult-servo-exerciser/RotaryEnc.md

 # P2 Rotary Encoder Spin2 Object
 A reusable object written in spin2 for reading the rotary encoder with the push button feature.
+This object features reading of rotation distance and velocity while the button press logic detects single and double-clicks.

 ![Project Maintenance][maintenance-shield]